Pulmonary drug delivery

 Pulmonary drug delivery is a favourite route for lung disease treatment thanks to its capability to deliver extremely small drug particle size.

-Besides, Pulmonary drug delivery is also the most favourable method of administering medication for lung conditions, including asthma and chronic obstructive pulmonary disease (COPD) because of the lungs’ huge surface area and weak physical barrier to absorption.
-Drugs delivered directly to the lungs may have a quicker start of action, be more effective at lower dosages, and have less systemic side effects (Sorino et al., 2020).
-For the treatment of respiratory disorders, Pulmonary drug delivery offers direct access to the site of illness without the inefficiencies and undesirable side effects of systemic medication administration.
+Pulmonary drug delivery is the preferred method for treating lung conditions such as asthma and chronic obstructive pulmonary disease (COPD), owing to the lungs’ large surface area and minimal physical barrier to absorption.
+Direct delivery to the lungs enables faster onset of action, greater efficacy at lower doses, and reduced systemic side effects (Sorino et al., 2020).
+This approach offers targeted treatment at the site of illness, avoiding the inefficiencies and adverse effects associated with systemic medication.

 In addition, as an alternative to intravenous and subcutaneous injection, pulmonary medication administration is noninvasive.
 Since inhaled drugs have been around for a while, they are commonly acknowledged as the best mode of administration for treating obstructive pulmonary disorders including asthma.